• Contact us

 Main subjects

-American History, International Relations, Introduction to Political Science, Japan and North America
+American Foreign Relations, International Relations, Introduction to Political Science, American History, Japan and North America

-20th century American political and diplomatic history, 19th century global history, East Asian international politics, American movies
+20th century American political and diplomatic history, 19th century global history, East Asian international politics, history of Japan-US economic relations, film analysis

 Final academic background/degree